 Continuous Filament Winding production is a very specific technology.
-The best results are achieved if machine automation, mechanical design, and spare part and consumable utilized are working together harmoniously for maximum efficiency.
+The best results are achieved if machine automation, mechanical design, and spare part and consumables utilized are working together harmoniously for maximum efficiency.

 For example, if we consider the online CFW grinder for pipe’s spigot, the rotation speed and the grinding steps will define the type of grinding tool you need to use.
 Moreover, suppose your machine is using an electrically powered and regulated grooving tool, with progress step control and an anti-burn-out system.
 In that case, you will be able to use better grinding tools and get a more precisely calibrated spigot.

 Or, if we talk about the steel band, did you know that if the steel band has inconsistent widths (excessive tolerance range), that this is causing problems in the cutting blade’s lifetime?